Behind the scenes at an Emirates Assessment Day

 It will give you are great insight into how rigorous the process is, and who knows – maybe the next time you fly you will say an extra special please and thank you to your cabin crew knowing what it has entailed for them to get there!

-The first and perhaps most crucial step is to go to the your chosen Middle East Airline website and see if you are recruiting, alternatively check out our Jobs Board for the latest recruitment news.
+The first and perhaps most crucial step is to go to the Emirates website and see if they are recruiting, alternatively check out our Jobs Board for the latest recruitment news.

-Once this step is completed, a whole calendar of Open Days around the world becomes yours.
-It is really quite amazing the large number of OD’s held every month, in basically every major city that the company flies to.
-The reassuring fact is, that most of these cosmopolitan airlines hire from around the globe, so there is bound to be one near you somewhere!
-It even pays to travel to an assessment day if you are really passionate and eager to secure a role.
+It even pays to travel abroad to an assessment or open day if you are really passionate and eager to secure a role.
 It can be an expensive and risky exercise, yet it shows commitment, a proactive attitude and flexibility, which are all desirable Cabin Crew traits.